cybercog/laravel-eloquent-flag/README.md

 ## Alternatives

-*Not found.*

 *Feel free to add more alternatives as Pull Request.*

 ## License

 - `Laravel Eloquent Flag` package is open-sourced software licensed under the [MIT license](LICENSE) by Anton Komarev.
-- `Check Mark` image licensed under [Creative Commons 3.0](https://creativecommons.org/licenses/by/3.0/us/) by Kimmi Studio.
+- `Clock` image licensed under [Creative Commons 3.0](https://creativecommons.org/licenses/by/3.0/us/) by Rudez Studio.
-- `Clock Check` image licensed under [Creative Commons 3.0](https://creativecommons.org/licenses/by/3.0/us/) by Harsha Rai.

 ## About CyberCog